DinMo

 How Reverse ETL works?

-Reverse ETL operates by executing queries on your data warehouse and transferring the results to your selected downstream tool (whether an advertising destination, a CRM or a marketing automation platform).
+Reverse ETL operates by executing queries on your data warehouse and transferring the results to your selected downstream tool (whether an advertising destination, a CRM or a campaign automation software).

 • Source: It refers to the data warehouse (or data lake) where all the data you want to get value from is stored.
 Snowflake, or Google BigQuery are among the most common data warehouses.